Last updated: May 3, 2026

 Starting a hair salon in South Carolina requires licensing through the SC Department of Labor, Licensing and Regulation (LLR), Board of Cosmetology.
-Every cosmetologist must complete 1,500 hours of education at a licensed cosmetology school, pass the written and practical state exams, and maintain an active cosmetology license.
-The salon itself must obtain a Shop/Salon Permit from the Board, which requires an on-site inspection to ensure compliance with sanitation and safety standards.
-South Carolina does not require continuing education for licensed cosmetologists (though it is required for instructors).
-Booth renters are subject to specific regulations – each renter must hold their own cosmetology license and the salon must still maintain a Shop Permit.
+Every cosmetologist must complete 1,500 hours of education at a licensed cosmetology school, pass both written and practical state exams through PSI, and hold an active cosmetology license.
+The salon itself needs a separate Shop/Salon Permit from the Board, issued after an on-site inspection.
+One of South Carolina’s most notable cosmetology policy positions: the state does not require continuing education for licensed cosmetologists — only for cosmetology instructors.
+This reduces the ongoing compliance burden compared to states like Colorado (approved CE required) or Maryland (6 hours required under recent legislation).

 Hair Salon Requirements in South Carolina at a Glance